marihachi/holo/README.md

 # holo
-A system programming language of modern syntaxes with LLVM.
+A system programming language of modern syntaxes that transpiles to C.

 WIP!